yamad/qmk_firmware/keyboards/hs60/readme.md

 Hardware Supported: HS60 ISO and ANSI PCBs with Atmega 32u4 Hardware Availability: https://mechboards.co.uk/shop/all/hs60-pcb/

+Due to the RGB implementation, the HS60 is currently not compatible with community layouts.

 Make example for this keyboard (after setting up your build environment):

     make hs60:default